How To Recover From Common Interview Blunders

 How to recover.
 If you made this common interview mistake and haven’t followed up to an interview yet, do so!
 Just make sure it’s unique to the person with whom you interviewed and shows you’re paying attention to the conversation: “Whenever possible, think back to something an interviewer said about the company and comment on it, or follow up for more information or to share an interesting article tied to the role.
 A follow-up that showcases whether or not you’re a fit shows more interest post-interview than a generic one,” remarks Shukran.

-“I know of a candidate that was interviewing with Hulu, and while they were waiting in the wings to hear back from the recruiter, the Emmys had aired, and The Handmaid’s Tale on Hulu had won in the Best Drama category,” remarks Shukran.
-“The next morning, the candidate reached out just to say congratulations on the big Emmy win.
+“I know of a candidate that was interviewing with a company, and while they were waiting in the wings to hear back from the recruiter, the company received some good reviews in the press,” remarks Shukran.
+“The next morning, the candidate reached out just to say congratulations on the big win.
 That thoughtful gesture showcased that person’s passion for the company and helped that candidate stay top of mind.”

 Related: This Is How To Write A Follow-U Email That’s Not Annoying